kethlynsara/kethlynsara/README.md

 ## My name is Kethlyn Sara
   - 👋 Welcome to my profile✨
   - 📚  I'm a Computer Science student at Federal University of Lavras
-  - 🌱 Future Full Stack Web Developer
+  - 🌱 Currently studying to become a full-stack developer

 <div>
 <a href="https://github.com/kethlynsara">